Azure/fleet/docs/howtos/crp.md

 this value.

-    - The less value you set this parameter with, the less new resource placements Fleet will run at the same time**; however, this would lead to slower rollouts.
+    - The less value you set this parameter with, the less new resource placements Fleet will run at the same time; however, this would lead to slower rollouts.

     -  <details><summary>How Fleet interprets this value</summary>
         <p></p>